antidanyar/academic/content/papers.md

    + Third person sensitive accusative case allomorphy in Balkar and Kumyk
    In S.Toldova, P.Rudnev, P.Caha (eds.)
 Many facets of agreement.
 2023
    [[pre-publication pdf](3PersCase.pdf)]

+### In prep.

++ Kazym Khanty passives do not exemplify composite probing\
+w/ Alexandra Shikunova (HSE University)

++ Lessons for insertion from portmanteau blocking

++ NP ellipsis account of predicative uses of Russian long form adjectives

++ On the lack of lower-bound denoting degree modifiers

++ Meta(-meta)-questions and wh-scope marking

  ### Manuscripts that fell through